 Project manager David Fideler, Ph.D., was born into a publishing family and has 25 years experience in book production.

-Between 1984 and 2004, David was the editor, production manager, and art director for Phanes Press, Inc. During that time period, he edited dozens of general trade and scholarly titles.
+David was the editor, production manager, and art director for Phanes Press, Inc. During that time period, he edited dozens of general trade and scholarly titles.
 David was the founder and editor of Alexandria, a multifaceted humanities journal published in book form, and has served as a contributing editor to two national magazines.
 Early in his career, he also worked as a professional typographer.

 David has extensive experience in every aspect of book design and production and oversees each project assigned to Concord Editorial and Design.

 Concord Editorial has assembled a team of highly talented and experienced book editors, each of whom has many years of individual experience in the publishing industry.
 Thanks to the diverse background and experience of our editorial team, we are able to handle any type of project: general trade books for a popular audience; scholarly works in the humanities and social sciences; and specialized, professional texts in healthcare, technology, and the exact sciences.

 Editorial and production work is available in any of the following styles: